amalgamaria/secretariat/docs/additional-resources/cu-vpn.rst

 `Clemson Computing & Information Technology (CCIT)`_ has written `instructions`_ on how to connect to the Clemson University Virtual Private Network (CUVPN).
 The steps can be summarized in the following manner:

-1. `Duo Enrollment`_: You will need to register for Duo two factor authentication if you have not already so that you can make a secure remote connection.
+1. **`Duo Enrollment`_**: You will need to register for Duo two factor authentication if you have not already so that you can make a secure remote connection.

-2. `Cisco AnyConnect VPN Client`_: This is the software that you will use to make the remote connection.
+2. **`Cisco AnyConnect VPN Client`_**: This is the software that you will use to make the remote connection.
 You should be prompted to download and install while following the CCIT instructions.

-3. Connect: Now you have all the pieces you need to connect!
+3. **Connect**: Now you have all the pieces you need to connect!
 The CCIT instructions detail how to launch the client and how to enter information to connect.

 Use
 ---